Dungeon!: Reception

 Fred Hemmings reviewed Dungeon! for White Dwarf #4, giving it an overall rating of 8 out of 10, and wrote that "even if you play D&D it is still worth having a game or two of Dungeon.
 You may argue that Green Slime is not as deadly as it is portrayed but a little thing like that shouldn't spoil your fun.
 If on the other hand D&D is not your cup of tea (or coffee), don't let the connections put you off, this is a game in its own right and a good one".

 Forrest Johnson reviewed the 2nd edition of Dungeon! in The Space Gamer No. 38.
 Johnson commented that "whoever decided to make this simple game even simpler should have his brains impounded before he does more damage. [...]
 Recommended to rank beginners and the hopelessly drunk".

 In the August 1989 edition of Games International (Issue 8), James Wallis reviewed the 1989 edition, retitled The New Dungeon!
 Game and noted that the components "are of a high quality" and "gameplay is straightforward".
 He gave the game an average rating of 3 out of 5, saying that "the game relies too much on rolls of the dice or the turn of a card, but this does not detract from its 'fun' potential".

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called this "a fine introduction to role-playing games, understandable by almost anyone, and helpful preparation for the far more complicated [role-playing games]".
 Freeman did find issues with the rules, pointing out that without the "Ambush" rules, there was no player interaction at all, but with them, "player interaction takes over the game completely, and no one ever gets anywhere".
 He also found issues with the balance of the various characters, finding some of them much more powerful than others.
 Freeman concluded by giving the game an Overall Evaluation of "Fair to Good".

-Dungeon! was chosen chosen for inclusion in the 2010 book Family Games: The 100 Best.
+Dungeon! was chosen for inclusion in the 2010 book Family Games: The 100 Best.
 Game designer Robert J. Schwalb explained that Dungeon! provides a strong foundation for playing D&D and is, more importantly, a lot of fun in its own right".